What is a home appraisal?

 What buyers need to know about home appraisals

-As a buyer, you should know how appraisals work and how the results are used.
-An appraisal tells you more than just the valuation of the home; it gives you insight into the condition of the property you want to buy.
+If you’re looking to buy, an appraisal tells you more than just the valuation of the home; it gives you insight into the condition of the property you want to purchase.

 What can you learn from the results of a home appraisal?

-While an appraisal is just a visual inspection, it still gives a lot of excellent information about a home.
-Any items the appraiser sees that might need repairs will be listed, which can help you determine costs you might face after you purchase the home.
-The appraisal report will also give you details about the property, like square footage, number of bedrooms and bathrooms and other amenities.
+While an appraisal is just a visual inspection, it gives a lot of excellent information about a home.
+It lists any items the appraiser sees that might need repairs, which can help you determine costs you might face after you purchase the home.

 The comparison to other homes in the area can also give you an idea of the potential for resale.
 For instance, is the home currently the highest in value in the area?
 Is it the lowest in value?
-This information can help you, the buyer, determine how much money you want to put into repairing the home or if the value is already maximized.
+This information can help you as the buyer determine how much money you want to put into repairing the home or if the value is already maximized.
 The appraisal can help you decide if the home is priced correctly.

 What can happen if you don’t get a home appraisal?

-In most cases lenders will require that you get an appraisal if you're buying a home.
-There are some exceptions with conventional loans where an appraisal can be waived, but these cases aren't common.
+If you’re buying a home, most lenders will require you to get an appraisal.
+There are some exceptions with conventional loans where an appraisal can be waived, but these cases aren’t common.

 An appraisal can also help buyers avoid overpaying for a home.
 The money it costs to get the estimate can be worth it to know you're paying a fair price.